ManojChandran/go-operator/README.md

 * `config/rbac`    contains a Kustomize base for required permissions to run your controllers under their own service account

 ### Makefile
-In addition to the configuration `Makefile` does some heavy lifting for us:
+In addition to the configuration, `Makefile` does some heavy lifting for us:
 * make (Default Target)
 * make run (Run Operator Locally)
 * make manifests (Generate CRDs & RBAC)